 RSO can submit an appeal by 5:00pm on Wednesday of the following week.

 Presentation of appeals by RSO’s may last up to, but no more than 5 minutes.

+Budgets denied due to late submission are not eligible for appeal.

 You may only appeal once, otherwise you must submit a new budget.